The traditional māori use of kawakawa

 The science behind Kawakawa increasingly supports these stories.
 Kawakawa is super high in anti-inflammatories and has an amazing analgesic content also.
 Once applied to the skin, the actives seep into the skin and heal congested and swollen skin, joints and tissue.
 It is extremely soothing to the skin, so much so that it was also chewed on to treat a toothache as it is a well-known analgesic.

 We pick the Kawakawa leaves from our own land on Aotea.
-We make your balm 100% naturally by steeping the leaves for one week in sweet almond oil.
+Our Kawakawa balm is 100% natural and made by steeping the leaves for one week in sweet almond oil.
 After which we heat for 3-4 hours slowly to extract the high actives into the oil.
 We then take beeswax from our own beehives and infuse it into the oil making it a beautiful consistency after which it is bottled by hand.

 - Choosing a selection results in a full page refresh.